This is an iHeart podcast for our final news roundup and information overload.

 Well, it's really the administration has to make the decision.

-Um that's in keeping with what Eric Adams, the mayor, had to say.
+That's in keeping with what Eric Adams, the mayor, had to say.

 Let me play this for you.

-Uh we're seeing vile language being used, and at no time uh should we call for the destruction of anyone, uh, should we call for violence towards anyone?
+We're seeing vile language being used, and at no time should we call for the destruction of anyone.

-Uh that is not uh what protesting is about.
+That is not what protesting is about.

 Now we have to go within the law.

-But if you use it to harass someone or menace someone, we're going to take appropriate action uh to stop that from taking place.
+But if you use it to harass someone or menace someone, we're going to take appropriate action to stop that from taking place.

-Uh even though it's a private property, if there's imminent threat or danger to someone, the NYPD will go on that private property.
+Even though it's a private property, if there's imminent threat or danger to someone, the NYPD will go on that private property.

-Well, we now have numerous reports that have come out showing that you know Jewish students are being physically attacked at Columbia.
+Well, we now have numerous reports that have come out showing that, you know, Jewish students are being physically attacked at Columbia.

 That seems to justify the presence of the NYPD, right?

-Uh it certainly you need to talk to the administration on that.
+Certainly, you need to talk to the administration on that.

 You just can't go on without having some agreement with the administration.